palantirnet/drupal-skeleton/README.dist.md

 ## Getting Started

-1. From inside the project root, run `vagrant up`
+1. From inside the project root, run:
+ * `composer install`
+ * `vagrant up`
 2. You will be prompted for the administration password on your host machine.
 Obey.
 3. Visit [skeleton.local](http://skeleton.local) in your browser of choice.
+(You will probably get an error.
+SSH in and build the site now)

 ## How do I work on this?

 1. From inside the project root, type `vagrant ssh`
-2. Navigate to `/var/www/sites/skeleton.local`
+2. Navigate to `/var/www/skeleton.local`
 3. Build and install: `vendor/bin/phing build drupal-install -Dbuild.env=vagrant`

 This is your project directory; run `composer` commands from here, and use drush with `vendor/bin/drush -c conf/drushrc.php`.
 Avoid using git from here, but if you must, make sure you configure your name and email for proper attribution, and [configure your global .gitignore](https://github.com/palantirnet/development_documentation/blob/master/guidelines/git/gitignore.md):